 OTT has extended its standards activities by joining ITU-T as an Associate Member.
 The ITU (International Telecommunications Union) is the world's authority on all aspects of telecommunication systems standardisation and its recommendations ensure that the world's communications systems can all interoperate.

 The Optical Networking Lab at JDSU's facility in Eatontown, New Jersey provided the latest Certified Fiber Characterization Engineer (CFCE) training program.
 This world-leading certification program provides the knowledge and skills needed to carry out comprehensive characterization of optical fiber links and to analyze the results to assess the quality of the infrastructure and the ability of the link to support new high speed applications including 10 & 40Gb/s OTN, 10Gb/s Ethernet, extended wavelength DWDM and CWDM systems.

 One of the biggest myths surrounding polarization mode dispersion (PMD) is that it is only an issue with old fibers installed more than about 10 years ago.
 However, experience shows that there can be problems with cables that were installed during the optical boom when the established, reputable fiber manufacturers were unable to meet the demand for quality fiber.
 Poor-quality fiber that would otherwise have been scrapped found its way onto the market; fiber was also procured from other sources around the world whose fiber manufacturing processes and procedures were not as well controlled as those of the major vendors.
 In fact, the record for the worst fiber this writer has ever tested comes from this era: Can anyone beat a figure of 27 psec/√km for the PMD coefficient of an installed fiber link?

-Optical Technology Training is an independent, privately owned company which provides high quality professional training and consultancy services for the fibre optics and optical networking industry.
+Optical Technology Training is an independent, privately owned company which develops high quality professional training and publications in fibre optics and optical networking.